Wolseley Motors: First World War

 The Scottish Horse Mounted Brigade's Field Ambulance developed an operating car, designed by Colonel H. Wade in 1914, which enclosed an operating table, sterilisers, full kit of instruments and surgical equipment, wire netting, rope, axes and electric lighting in a Wolseley car chassis.
 This operating car was employed during the Gallipoli Campaign at Suvla, in the Libyan Desert (during the Senussi Campaign) and at Kantara in Egypt, before being attached to the Desert Mounted Corps Operating Unit in 1917.
 Subsequently, taking part in the Southern Palestine Offensive, which culminated in the Capture of Jerusalem.

-In 1918, Wolseley began a joint venture in Tokyo, with Ishikawajiama Ship Building and Engineering.
+In 1918, Wolseley began a joint venture in Tokyo, with Ishikawajima Ship Building and Engineering.
 The first Japanese-built Wolseley car rolled off the line in 1922.
-After World War II the Japan venture was reorganized, renaming itself Isuzu Motors in 1949.
+After World War II the Japan venture was reorganized, renaming itself Isuzu in 1949.